Application Process for Retail Intermediaries

 - the Central Bank is minded to refuse an application.

-The time taken by an applicant to address matters raised by the Bank during the authorisation process is excluded from the Service Standards.
+The time taken by an applicant to address matters raised by the Central Bank during the application process is excluded from the Service Standards.

-Applications that remain dormant with no positive engagement from an applicant will be considered withdrawn.
+Applications with no positive engagement from an applicant will be deemed dormant and withdrawn.
 Applications will be considered dormant and withdrawn if:

-- IQs are not submitted within the relevant timeframe; or
+- IQs for proposed PCF role holders are not submitted within the relevant timeframe; or

-- a formal and complete response to all of the Authorisation Team’s comments and/or requests for further information in respect of its application is not received within the relevant timeframe.
+- A formal and complete response to all of the Authorisation Team’s comments and/or requests for further information in respect of the application is not received within the relevant timeframe.

 Fitness and Probity Interviews

-A sample of proposed PCF role holders within applicant firms using the A FORM may be subject to fitness and probity assessment interviews.
-Applicants will be notified during the Assessment Phase of the application process where a proposed PCF role holder in the applicant has been selected for interview.
-Assessment and/or specific interviews will also be conducted in respect of A FORM and B FORM applications not selected by the Central Bank where specific fitness and probity related concerns arise.
+Pursuant to Section 23 of the Central Bank Reform Act 2010, proposed PCF role holders within applicant firms may be subject to fitness and probity interviews where specific fitness and probity related concerns arise.
+Applicants will be notified during the Assessment Phase of the application process where a proposed PCF role holder is required to attend for interview.

 The Central Bank will notify the applicant of the outcome of the Assessment Phase of the application process as follows:

-a) Where the assessment is favourable, the Central Bank will notify the applicant by letter that it proposes to authorise the applicant on the basis of the information provided in its application submission, provided any specified final steps are taken and/or specified final items of information and evidence are received.
-This letter will also specify any specific conditions the Central Bank proposes to impose on the authorisation itself once granted.
-This letter will explain the reasons for these proposed conditions and the applicant will be afforded the opportunity to make representations in respect of the proposed conditions before the Central Bank makes any decision on the application.
+a) Where the assessment is favourable, the Central Bank will notify the applicant by letter that it proposes to authorise the applicant, on the basis of the information provided in its application submission, provided that any specified final steps are taken and/or any specified final items of information and evidence are received.
+This letter will also specify any specific conditions that the Central Bank proposes to impose on the firm’s authorisation.
+This letter will explain the reasons for these proposed conditions and the applicant will be afforded the opportunity to make representations in respect of the proposed conditions before the Central Bank makes any decision on the application and the conditions.

 Once the Central Bank has assessed any further information/evidence/representations submitted by the applicant following on from Stage 5 above, the Central Bank will notify the applicant, via letter, of its decision on the application as follows: